Major Steps in a Grand Banks Awlgrip Paint Hull Refinishing Job

-As promised (at last) we are pleased to produce a start to finish Awlgrip job to show what steps are taken to achieve a professional finish.
-The subject of this study is a Defeaver 41 which we sold last fall.
+We are pleased to share with you a start-to-finish Grand Banks and Eastbay or other fine yacht Awlgrip hull refinishing job to show what steps are taken to achieve a professional finish.
+The subject of this study is a Defeaver 41 which we sold at a much-improved price for the owner after making the hull really shine!

 Step one is basic patch work.
 This boat needed a lot of that!
 We use a product made by Sikkens as a filler but have also experimented with others as well.
 The main objective is to achieve a preliminary surface for the primer without causing an adverse chemical reaction.
 And no job is complete without the paper work.
 All surfaces which do not get painted, get papered or covered with plastic.
 This can be fairly time consuming as each piece of exposed hardware must be individually masked or removed.